 - Ellen Agger (co-chair), formerly in the leadership of the Nova Scotia chapter and long-time DWDC member

-- Jeffrey Brooks (co-chair), palliative care volunteer and busy DWDC supporter
+- Jeffrey Brooks (co-chair), a palliative care volunteer and busy DWDC supporter

-- Adrian Fine, retired kidney specialist (clinician and researcher) who is also an active member of DWDC’s Physicians Advisory Council
+- Adrian Fine, a retired kidney specialist (clinician and researcher) and active member of DWDC’s Physicians Advisory Council

-- John Priddle, retired and an active member of DWDC’s Disability Advisory Council
+- John Priddle, a retired professor and active member of DWDC’s Disability Advisory Council

-The Victoria chapter’s current focus is on advocacy to ensure good access to physician-assisted dying in BC.
+The Victoria chapter focuses on advocacy and education to ensure good access to assisted dying in BC.
 As the chapter is located in the province’s capital and the seat of BC’s Parliament, its leadership hopes this will help them effectively educate and advocate for the rights of British Columbians to a death with dignity.

-- MAID on the Island: October 1, 2016 information session in Victoria about access to assistance in dying on Vancouver Island
+- October 1, 2016 -- MAID on the Island: information session in Victoria about access to assisted dying on Vancouver Island

 Recent media coverage: